Nail salon business plan for starting your own business

 - We will advertise our services through Google Local ads service and social media.

-- We will use SMS Marketing for our nail salon
+- We will employ SMS marketing techniques for our nail salon.

 - Introductory packages and incentives will be provided to new customers